iciromaco/RadiShLab/README-Eng.md

 </div>

-<H1> <font color="RoyalBlue">Lazy Way</font> For those who want to see what it's like , or who are not willing to install the development environment</H1>
+# :high_brightness:Lazy Way:high_brightness:   For those who want to see what it's like , or who are not willing to install the development environment</H1>

 Try it on Google Colaboratory.
 - No need to install development environment